SimoneTiberi/distinct/README.md

 It is particularly suitable to perform differential state analyses on single cell data (i.e., differential analyses within sub-populations of cells), such as single cell RNA sequencing (scRNA-seq) and high-dimensional flow or mass cytometry (HDCyto) data.
 The method also allows for nuisance covariates (such as batch effects).

->  Simone Tiberi, Helena L Crowell, Pantelis Samartsidis, Lukas M Weber, and Mark D Robinson.
+> Simone Tiberi, Helena L Crowell, Pantelis Samartsidis, Lukas M Weber, and Mark D Robinson (2023).
 >
 > distinct: a novel approach to differential distribution analyses.
 >
-> The Annals of Applied Statistics (2023).
+> The Annals of Applied Statistics.
 > Available [here](https://www.e-publications.org/ims/submission/AOAS/user/submissionFile/52840?confirm=11abdc0f)

 ## Bioconductor installation